oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * Decision Making:  determining a course-of-action to respond to system events
 * Acting:  Executing the course-of-action

 The goal of OpenC2 is to enable coordinated defense in cyber-relevant time between decoupled blocks that perform cyber defense functions.
 OpenC2 focuses on the Acting portion of the IACD framework; the assumption that underlies the design of OpenC2 is that the sensing/analytics have been provisioned and the decision to act has been made.
-This goal and these assumptions guides the design of OpenC2:
+This goal and these assumptions guide the design of OpenC2:

-* **Technology Agnostic:**  The OpenC2 language defines a set of abstract atomic cyber defense actions in a platform and implementation agnostic manner
+* **Technology Agnostic:**  The OpenC2 language defines a set of abstract atomic cyber defense Actions in a platform and implementation agnostic manner
-* **Concise:**  An OpenC2 Command is intended to convey only the essential information required to describe the action required and can be represented in a very compact form for communications-constrained environments
+* **Concise:**  An OpenC2 Command is intended to convey only the essential information required to describe the Action required and can be represented in a very compact form for communications-constrained environments
-* **Abstract:**  OpenC2 Commands and responses are defined abstractly and can be encoded and transferred via multiple schemes as dictated by the needs of different implementation environments
+* **Abstract:**  OpenC2 Commands and Responses are defined abstractly and can be encoded and transferred via multiple schemes as dictated by the needs of different implementation environments
-* **Extensible:**  While OpenC2 defines a core set of actions and targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.
+* **Extensible:**  While OpenC2 defines a core set of Actions and Targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Purpose and Scope
 A ‘Stateless Packet Filter’ (SLPF) is a policy enforcement mechanism that restricts or permits traffic based on static values such as source address, destination address, and/or port numbers.
 A Stateless Packet Filter does not consider traffic patterns, connection state, data flows, applications, or payload information.
 The scope of this profile is limited to Stateless Packet Filtering herein referred to as SLPF.

-This actuator profile specifies the set of actions, targets, specifiers, and Command Arguments that integrates SLPF functionality with the Open Command and Control (OpenC2) Command set.
+This Actuator profile specifies the set of Actions, Targets, specifiers, and Command Arguments that integrates SLPF functionality with the Open Command and Control (OpenC2) Command set.
 Through this Command set, cyber security orchestrators may gain visibility into and provide control over the SLPF functionality in a manner that is independent of the instance of the SLPF function.

 All components, devices and systems that provide SLPF functionality will implement the OpenC2 ACTIONS, TARGETS, SPECIFIERS and ARGS identified as required in this document.
 Actions that are applicable, but not necessarily required, for SLPF will be identified as optional.

 The purpose of this document is to:

-* Identify the required and optional OpenC2 ACTIONS for actuators with SLPF functionality.
+* Identify the required and optional OpenC2 ACTIONS for Actuators with SLPF functionality.
-* Identify the required and optional TARGET types and associated specifiers for each action in the SLPF class of actuators.
+* Identify the required and optional TARGET types and associated specifiers for each Action in the SLPF class of Actuators.
-* Identify ACTUATOR-SPECIFIERS and ARGUMENTS for each action-target pair that are applicable and/or unique to the SLPF class of actuators
+* Identify ACTUATOR-SPECIFIERS and ARGUMENTS for each Action/Target pair that are applicable and/or unique to the SLPF class of Actuators
-* Annotate each Action/Target pair with a justification and example, and provide sample OpenC2 Commands to a SLPF with corresponding responses
+* Annotate each Action/Target pair with a justification and example, and provide sample OpenC2 Commands to a SLPF with corresponding Responses

 This SLPF profile: